ginkgobioworks/gen/paper/main.md

   simply delays the inevitable addition of a new sample, a derivative lineage, or an updated set of variant calls.

 ## Removed sections

+## Inroduction

+- observation about in many genetic analyses, the genome doesn't change among samples, the same reference genome is used for each.
+It's good enough for many applications, but syn bio has genomes that change often.
+The lack of an updateable graph format is a major hindrance here, where regenerating a GFA is time consuming and makes it difficult to compare across analyses.
+So we worked on a format where the reference genome could be uodated In many conexs whee he efeence genome is used, he pae of updaes is infequen, where the genome is unchanged or slowly changing.
+This is why there are so many examples where hg18 and hg19 are still utilized.
+Conversely, in scenarios where the genome is changing often, such as in synthetic biology where multiple generations of a strain is generated, the reference genome is updating.
+  Thus, the previous approaches of a largely static genome are unsuitable.
+This makes it difficult to compare analyses across generations

+## Updating Graph section

+- Removed `For pooled updates, a custom library format may be provided.`.
+Should put pooled stuff in its own section.

 ## Coordinates and indexing